 Sub-Configuration: Return After Working Time

-- Peak season requires operational flexibility
+Enable when:- Peak season requires operational flexibility

 - Ensuring visit completion is higher priority than strict hour limits